 6. All Succulents are not Edible

 Many succulents are edible, but be aware of the plants you choose to eat.
 While many are harmless, some can be toxic to humans and animals if ingested, especially in large quantities.
-Be conscious of the toxicity of all your plants before exposing them to children or animals in your home.
+Be conscious of all your plants' toxicity before exposing them to children or animals in your home.

 8. Closed, Sealed Spaces are Tolerable

 Succulents need fresh air and ventilation.
 Your plants will not last long in closed terrariums.
-Moisture has no way to escape allowing mold to enter and your succulents may get root rot.
-Don’t put the terrarium on a full sun windowsill, as its leaves will burn.
+Moisture has no way to escape allowing mold to enter, and your succulents may get root rot.
+Do not put the terrarium on a full sun windowsill, as its leaves will burn.